amricalde/Virtual-Home-Lab/Phase4_client-domain-integration.md

 - Join client to domain; troubleshooting "An Active Directory Domain Controller...
 AMR.local cannot be contacted"
 - Re-organize Active Directory objects

+**Creating admin account**
+- before jumping in to join the client to the domain, a domain admin account is created to manage and configure domain-joined systems.
+- this will be helpful in the next main point(s) of this phase and it is for best practice.

 <!--
 Things I did as of 03/21/26: